 Most of our clients aren’t starting the software localization process from ground zero.
 Instead, they have an existing framework that they need to “tweak.”
 Of course, “tweak” might be an understatement for developers who must fix endless data strings and broken code.
 It can be very intimidating trying to update software for a new market—in a way that makes you feel like you’re reinventing the wheel.

-That’s why an expert partnership and a localization management platform matters.
-This arrangement can help simplify a complex process for developers so they can adapt their framework for the new market.
+That’s why an expert partnership and a localization management platform matter.
+This arrangement can help simplify a complex process for developers to adapt their framework for the new market.
 Then, they can put their attention into exceptions and edge cases.
 A process-driven approach will help you create software that’s capable of operating seamlessly on a global basis.